IldarKulmuhametov/Pokedex/README.md

-# Pokedex
-Pokedex client side for api  [api](http://pokeapi.co/)
+#Pokedex client side for api  [api](http://pokeapi.co/)

-If you want to see this you need to clone this project and run following comands
+##If you want to see this you need to clone this project and run following comands

-*npm install
+-npm install
-*bower install
+-bower install
-*webpack
+-webpack

-then run npm start
+-npm start